ccrownhill/mlspace/README.md

-# Container Workspace Environment for all stuff AI related
+# AI Container Workspace Environment

 This container contains everything necessary for doing Machine Learning with Python and Jupyter Notebooks.